Community of Practice Opportunity: Summer Learning Planning and Implementation—Leveraging Summer as a Time for Opportunity

 During the Community of Practice, participants will be provided with a forum to share strategies, promising practices, and innovations for implementing high-quality, engaging summer learning programs with their peers.
-Participants will also be able to explore resources and examples of successful policies and strategies that support equitable and engaging summer learning programs using the American Rescue Plan and other funding sources.
+Participants will also be able to explore resources and examples of successful policies and strategies that support equitable and engaging summer learning programs, with a focus on mental health and wellness, using the American Rescue Plan and other funding sources.
 Three 60-minute sessions will take place on the third Wednesday of the month at 3:00 p.m.
 (Eastern Daylight Time) in April, May, and June:

 Who Should Attend

 This Community of Practice is designed for state-, territory-, and Tribal-level professionals, including Child Care and Development Fund administrators; statewide afterschool network leads and National AfterSchool Association affiliate staff members; and 21st Century Community Learning Center leads.

 Register today by accessing this Web link.
 Please contact [email protected] with any questions.

 Mary E. Switzer Building, Fourth Floor, MS 4425

 Washington, DC 20201

 General office number: (202) 690-6782